python/cpython/Doc/library/ctypes.rst

 .. function:: resize(obj, size)

-   This function resizes the internal memory buffer of obj, which must be an instance of a ctypes type.
+   This function resizes the internal memory buffer of *obj*, which must be an instance of a ctypes type.
 It is not possible to make the buffer smaller than the native size of the objects type, as given by ``sizeof(type(obj))``, but it is possible to enlarge the buffer.

 .. function:: set_conversion_mode(encoding, errors)